AbdoPrDZ/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display the contents list of your current directory.

 ## 2-bring_me_home:
-Write a script that changes the working directory to the user’s home directory.
+Changes the working directory to the user’s home directory.